stormsaurus/catalyst/README.md

 This two way communication would let you participate in chat from outside the game from protocols and devices like IRC, IM, email, SMS, even your cell phone.

 More details [here](http://james.io/#/projects) .

+## notes

+This project is dated and relies on some old libraries.

+* MySQL 5.0.51b
+* Java 6_06
+* Tomcat 6.0.16